Mahogany has been used as a tonewood for many years.

 IMPORTANT.
 "Philippine Mahogany" is also a generic term used in the USA carpentry trade to describe timbers from the Shorea species.
 Shorea is botanically unrelated to the Mahogany family and consists of 196 species, native to much of Asia, in the Dipterocarpaceae family.
 148 of the 196 species are threatened with habitat loss and have varying degrees of trade restrictions under CITES.
-Outside of the USA, the term Philippine Mahogany is usually considered to be thought of only as its respective species of Toona (see previous) or as new plantation-grown Swietenia from the Philippines.
+It is possible to confuse this term, being that Philippine Mahogany could be 1) a Shorea, 2) native Toona, or 3) plantation Swietenia grown in the Philippines.

 Spanish Cedar, botanical name: Cedrela odorata, is one of 69 species of Cedrela, a Mahogany family tree native to northern Mexico, central America, the Caribbean islands, and Brazil.
-Botanically it is the same as Asian Toona, except that it is native to the neo-tropics.
-Cedrela was a very important Latin American timber, second to Swietenia.
+Botanically it is the equivalent of Asian Toona except that it is native to the neo-tropics.
+Cedrela was for a long time a very important Latin American timber, second to Swietenia.
 It is used in making cigar boxes and can be used as a body wood or for tops on guitars.
 Unfortunately this popular mahogany wood is following the same fate as Swietenia with Bolivian and Brazilian Cedrela being added to the CITES endangered list in 2010 and 2011 respectively.